Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ```
 #####This is for Julia v0.5
 ####About
 Arb is software designed and written by Fredrik Johansson.
-All contributors are given at [http://fredrikj.net/arb/credits.html](credits).
+Others contributing to the effort are given, along with their contribution, at [http://fredrikj.net/arb/credits.html](credits).
 Dr. Johansson graciously permits Julia to use Arb under the MIT License.

 An Arb value is an interval given by its midpoint and a radius of _inclusion_ about the midpoint.
 An ArbFloat is a floating point value that is represented internally as an Arb (interval) value.